Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Survivability, Coverage, and Mobility Laws

 \subsection{Coverage Control}

-For coverage laws, a Voronoi-based strategy, inspired by C\'{o}rtes et al.~\cite{cortes2004coverage}, is considered, which aims at the formation of control laws for UAVs.
-The proposed approach utilizes the centroid, mass, and polar moment of inertia to allow efficient placement and coordination of multiple UAVs as expressed in~\cite{cortes2004coverage}, however w.r.t. the movement of multi-ABSs.

-The 3D placements, as well as controller selection, is performed to keep a check on the mobility of ABS through a layered module.
-Note that ABSs in Tier-1 are responsible for the majority of calculations and sharing the details with the underlying ABSs (Tier-2, Tier-3, \dots, Tier-N).
+For coverage laws, a Voronoi-based strategy, inspired by C\'{o}rtes et al.~\cite{cortes2004coverage}, is considered, which aims at the formation of control laws for ABS.
+The proposed approach utilizes the centroid, mass, and polar moment of inertia to allow efficient placement and coordination of multiple ABSs as expressed in~\cite{cortes2004coverage}, however w.r.t. the movement of multi-ABSs.
+The 3D placements, as well as controller selection, are performed to keep a check on the mobility of ABS through a layered module.
+Note that ABSs in Tier-1 are responsible for most calculations and sharing the details with the underlying ABSs (Tier-2, Tier-3, \dots, Tier-N).
 The individual evaluations are dominated only in the case of isolations.

-The coverage model is developed with respect to a single ABS, which is then extended to the entire network.
-For the geographical division of the area, the region under ABS is marked by Voronoi constellations denoted by a convex polytope, $\mathbb{P}$.
-Coverage control is obtained by location and placement optimization of the ABS, which can be attained by managing the polytope divisions and allocating UAVs according to their physical properties.
-The polytope operates over 2D coordinates of geographical areas ($x$, $y$), which are obtained by marking 3D location of a drone to its corresponding 2D point on the ground.
-The polytope constellations for entire area $\mathbb{P}$ is obtained as the union ($\cup$) of sub-polytopes i.e. $\mathbb{P}$=\{$a_{1}\cup a_{2} \cup \dots a_{k} $\}, where $k$ is the number of divisions of the area $A$.
-The placement of $|D|$ UAVs in the entire polytope $\mathbb{P}$ is controlled by the location polytope $\mathbb{L}$, such that $\mathbb{L}$=\{$L_{1}\,\cup\, L_{2}\, \cup\, \dots L_{D} $\}.
-For controlled mapping, $\mathbb{L}$ is also a convex polytope.
-The mapping between the two polytopes $\mathbb{L}$ and $\mathbb{P}$ is obtained by matching points $Q$ in $\mathbb{L}$ to the points $G$ in $\mathbb{P}$, such that after mapping, $Q$ is a subset of $G$.
+For the geographical division of the area, the region under ABS is marked by Voronoi constellations denoted by a convex polytope.
+Coverage control is obtained by location and placement optimization of the ABS, which can be attained by managing the polytope divisions and allocating ABS according to their physical properties.
+The polytope operates over 2D coordinates of geographical areas ($x$, $y$), which are obtained by marking the 3D location of a drone to its corresponding 2D point on the ground.
+The polytope constellations for entire area are obtained as the union of sub-polytopes, which denote the number of divisions of the underlying area.
+The placement of ABS in the entire polytope is controlled by a location polytope, which is also a convex polytope.
+This mapping between the location and area is obtained by matching polytope-points.
+However, it is difficult to perfectly match each drone to the desired location.
+There may exist an error in the location of drone, which is marked by some error correction $\epsilon$ such that the actual location of a drone for $L_{1}$ can be assumed to be $L_{1}\pm \epsilon_{1}$.
+Considering this mapping, the number of users around the MBS region is marked as high demand area, medium demand area, low demand area, and no demand areas, and Voronoi set $V$ can be written as $V=\{v_{1}, v_{2}, \dots, v_{k}\}$, where $v_{k}$ denotes the sub-mapping between the drones and the $k$th demand area.